-Jeremy Peter Green is a branding attorney and the founder of JPG Legal and Communer, a marketplace for registered trademarks.
-He is the attorney of record for over 1,000 U.S. trademark registrations.
+Jeremy Peter Green Eche is a branding attorney and the founder of JPG Legal and Communer, a marketplace for registered trademarks.
+He is the attorney of record for over 3,000 U.S. trademark registrations.
 In 2019, JPG Legal was ranked the #16 law firm in the United States by number of federal trademark applications filed.
-Green graduated from Northwestern University School of Law on a full scholarship.
+Eche graduated from Northwestern University School of Law on a full scholarship.
 Thomson Reuters selected him as a Super Lawyers Rising Star in Intellectual Property for 2021.

-Green has been profiled on USA Today, CNBC, CNN Money, NPR's Morning Edition, WIRED, MSNBC, the New York Daily News, HLN, CNN Politics, DCist, Vox.com, CNET, Mic.com, NBC News, Refinery29, the Globe and Mail, and several other news sources.
-He is best known for owning ClintonKaine.com and hosting his comics there during the 2016 election, before selling the domain.
+Eche has been profiled on USA Today, CNBC, CNN Money, NPR's Morning Edition, WIRED, MSNBC, Forbes, the New York Daily News, HLN, CNN Politics, DCist, ABA Journal, Vox.com, CNET, Mic.com, NBC News, Refinery29, the Globe and Mail, and several other news sources.
+Before becoming a trademark attorney, he was known for owning ClintonKaine.com and hosting his comics there during the 2016 election, before selling the domain.

-Green is based in DUMBO, Brooklyn in New York City.
-He formerly served as in-house General Counsel and Webmaster for Teamsters Local 922 in Washington, DC.
+Eche is based in Brooklyn in New York City.
+He formerly served as in-house General Counsel for Teamsters Local 922 in Washington, DC.
 Eche is married to Stephanie Eche, an artist and creative consultant who co-founded Communer with him.
 He has moderate Tourette syndrome.

 You can contact him at firstname.lastname@example.org.